webmachinelearning/prompt-api/README.md

 ### Deprecation Notice

-The following features of the LanguageModel API are **deprecated** and their functionality is now restricted to Chrome Extension contexts only:
+The following features of the LanguageModel API are **deprecated** and their functionality is now restricted to web extension contexts only:

 *   The static method `LanguageModel.params()`
 *   The instance attributes `languageModel.topK` and `languageModel.temperature`